manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 3: Manage Azure Blob storage.md

 # Manage Azure Blob storage

 In this exercise, you'll learn how to create and manage blobs, and the containers that hold them.
+You can do this using the Azure portal, or using the Azure CLI or Azure PowerShell from the command line.

-### Task 1: Create an Azure Storage container
+### Task 1: Using Azure portal
 --------------------------------
+#### Create an Azure Storage container:

 In an Azure storage account, you store blobs in containers.
 A container provides a convenient way of grouping related blobs together, and you can organize blobs in a hierarchy of folders inside a container, similar to files in a file system on disk.

 You create a container in an Azure Storage account.
-You can do this using the Azure portal, or using the Azure CLI or Azure PowerShell from the command line.

-#### Using Azure portal:

 1. In the Azure portal, in the left-hand navigation menu, select Home